Comprehensive Asset Allocation Software

 So with the comprehensive asset allocation software, there's work involved in creating an investment portfolio that's custom tailored to fit the investor's life.
 This makes it best suited for larger clients that are paying enough to make it worth doing the extra work (or doing it for your own money).

-Our portfolio models only use 16 asset classes, and the asset allocation calculator accommodates an unlimited amount (but we screen mutual funds for 21).
+Our portfolio models only use 17 asset classes, and the asset allocation calculator accommodates an unlimited amount (but we screen mutual funds for 21).
 The models have less asset classes to minimize the amount of money needed to buy everything.
-It's currently ~$100k to buy the Moderate Model (less for the other models because they don't use every asset class).

 Both systems let you use only your favorite mutual fund families.
-For example several, like Fidelity, Vanguard, T. Rowe Price, and Oppenhiemer, have over a dozen asset classes.
+For example several, like Fidelity, Vanguard, T. Rowe Price, and Oppenhiemer, have over a dozen asset classes to work with.

 |Financial Planning Software Modules For Sale